Music-Cognition-Lab/idyom-scripts/README.md

 - `checkbioi.py` : utility to identify cases where BIOIs (basic inter onset intervals) derived by IDyOM are not equal to the difference in ONSET between successive events - this can cause model errors.
 - `exportdb.py` : class that exports IDyOM's database as a Pandas `DataFrame`.
+- `fix-bioi.lisp` : functions for fixing temporal structure in a dataset (onset, ioi, dur and deltast).
+- `remove-duplicates.lisp` : functions for removing duplicates from a dataset.

 #